ffund/digitaldivide/README.md

 ## Background

  There exists a digital divide between web developers and internet users in the United States.
 Some households do not have high-speed Internet avavilable in their area, or cannot pay for high-speed Internet.
 As a result, there is a lot of variation in Internet speed across households in the US.
 We see this in the image below, which shows the relative frequency of different download speeds of US households.
 Meanwhile, web developers and researchers usually have top-notch internet connections.
-This disparity is called the "digital divide".
+This disparity is the "digital divide" between researchers and typical users.

  ![varying speeds graph](https://github.com/csmithsalzberg/CodeRealisticTestbeds/blob/master/percentDLwithColor.png)